 For example, if the will states: “I give and bequeath my Mustang to my nephew, Johnny…”, and the car has a $5,000.00 lien against it at the decedent’s death, with no further specific direction to pay the lien in the will, Johnny would take the Mustang “subject to” the lien and would be obligated to pay the $5,000.00 lien if he wishes to retain possession.
 However, he has no personal liability on the note.
 The executor has no duty (or right) to satisfy the lien and deliver the Mustang free of the debt, However, under current law the estate remains liable on the note, and if nephew defaults the estate could ultimately have to pay the debt.
 Since the issue of ultimate liability for the debt is not addressed by the statute (Section 64.2-531, Code of Virginia), if this situation exists in the estate you are administering, you should consult with an estate attorney before making distribution of the item to the specific beneficiary.

-Effective on or after July 1, 2013, a person, during their lifetime, may record a transfer on death (TOD) deed which transfers real estate to a named beneficiary immediately upon death.
+Effective on or after July 1, 2013, a person, during his/her lifetime, may record a transfer on death (TOD) deed which transfers real estate to a named beneficiary immediately upon death.
 This type of property is not listed on the inventory since it passes by survivorship (TOD) designation.

-CAVEAT: TOD real estate is subject to the claims of the decedent's estate by statute, if the decedent's estate is otherwise unable to satisfy all claims and debts.
-Therefore, you may be required to provide to the Commissioner, a copy of the recorded TOD deed; and the property may be claimed by the estate's personal representative as part of the probate assets to the extent necessary to satisfy claims.
-See: Uniform Real property Transfer On Death Act, Sections 64.2-621, et seq., Code of Virginia (1950), as amended.
+CAVEAT: TOD real estate is subject to the claims of the decedent’s estate by statute, if the decedent’s estate is otherwise unable to satisfy all claims and debts.
+Therefore, you may be required to provide to the Commissioner, a copy of the recorded TOD deed; and the property may be claimed by the estate’s personal representative as part of the probate assets to the extent necessary to satisfy claims.
+See: Uniform Real Property Transfer On Death Act, Sections 64.2-621, et seq., Code of Virginia (1950), as amended.

 What Powers Do You Have with Respect to Real Estate?